Hatstand

-A hatstand (UK), hatrack (US), coat rack, coat stand, hall tree, or portmanteau is a device used to store hats and often coats on, and umbrellas within.
+A hatstand (UK), hatrack (US), coat rack, coat stand, hat tree, hall tree, or portmanteau is a device used to store hats and often coats on, and umbrellas within.
 A coat rack often refers to a set of hooks that are attached to a wall.
-Usually made of wood and standing at least 150 cm tall, the self-standing variant is more often referred to as a hatstand and has a single pole, a sturdy base to prevent toppling, and an array of lengthy pegs at the top for placement of hats.
+Usually made of wood or metal and standing at least 150 cm tall, the self-standing variant is more often referred to as a hatstand and has a single pole, a sturdy base to prevent toppling, and an array of lengthy pegs at the top for placement of hats.
 A hatrack was used to decorate Victorian front halls while providing storage.

 Description

 A hatstand is a device used to store hats and often coats on, and umbrellas within.
 Usually made of wood and standing at least 150 cm tall, they have a single pole making up most of the height, with a sturdy base to prevent toppling, and an array of lengthy pegs at the top for placement of hats.
 The complicated shapes of the spindles and hooks of both varieties create an interesting pattern on the wall.